toddamoda/pyyxellsfgffg/docs/source/data_structure.rst

 Data Structure
 ================

-Dataframe and array classes and their methods to store and handle the data in Pyxel.
+Dataframe and Array classes and their methods to store and handle the data in Pyxel.

 .. _photon: